iarakshana/hw2/README.md

 3. The number 175832868806 has no prime factors above 300.
 Count the unique prime factors.
 (Hint: first make a list of all the primes up to 300.
 How would you express a prime in python?)
 4. There is a 1000-digit number, below.
 If you multiply five consecutive digits, the largest value you can find is _9 × 5 × 9 × 9 × 9 = 32805_.
 Multiplying 12 consecutive digits, what is the largest product you can find?
 5. Pythagorean triples have the property _a² + b² = c²_.
 For instance the familiar 3, 4, 5 triangle has _3² + 4² = 9 + 16 = 25 = 5²_.
 There is one pythagorean triple for which _a + b + c = 1000_.
 Find the product _a × b × c_.
 6. In the _2×2_ gride shown below, the shortest path between two opposite corners is four units long.
 There are six options for such a path (see below).
-How many 'shortest paths' are there, for a _100×100_ grid?
+For a _100×100_ grid, the shortest path is 200 units long.
+How many such paths are there? </br>
+   Hints: What is necessary for a path to be a "shortest path"?
 7. A Collatz sequence is defined by:
    1. n → n/2 (for even n)
    2. n → 3n + 1 (for odd n)